Adventure in the Galapagos!December 2–13, 2018

 - Note: we intentionally did not include food on this trip, to allow guests to eat inexpensively or to indulge in local lobster every night!
 Your average lunch is going to cost between $8 and $15 and your average dinner is going to cost between $12 and $25, depending on your tastes.
-That would mean $160 on the medium-low end and $290 on the medium-high end.
-We will advise you about your restaurant options on the islands!
+That would mean $175 on the medium-low end and $300 on the medium-high end; as everywhere in the world, the sky’s the limit if you want to indulge.
+We will advise you about your restaurant options on the islands.

 - Travel insurance (required)